-Growth prospects in Northern Europe remain stalled, according to the most recent edition of the Global Port Tracker Report from Hackett Associates and the Bremen Institute of Shipping Economics and Logistics.
+The specter of a recession in Europe appears to be more likely than not if it is not already happening and is reflected in volume numbers for European imports, according to the Global Port Tracker report from Hackett Associates and the Bremen Institute of Shipping Economics and Logistics.

 Tuesday, April 03, 2012

 Livingston International says this deal greatly expands its trade expertise and service offerings within the United States and Canada, and extends this crucial and growing part of Livingston’s business to Mexico, Europe and Asia.

 Diesel prices dipped $0.5 cents to $4.142 per gallon but remained over the $4 mark for the sixth straight week, according to the Department of Energy’s Energy Information Administration (EIA).

 Posted on 04/03 at 09:55 AM